kellpossible/blog/content/Adventures/12-MountaineeringCourse.rst

 + If you want to downclimb afterwards, the first person can place protection for the second person on the way down.
 + Less likely to let go of the rope or need a prusik

+Rope Throwing
+*************

+If it's windy, other than lowering, another alternative to just throwing your rope away into the wind is to coil it into a sling on your harness and take it with you on the way down.

 Prusiks
 *******

-Stu often didn't use prusiks but I do remember him saying he felt like he should probably try and use them more often.
+Stu often didn't use prusiks but I do remember him saying he felt like he should probably try and use them more.
 I can't remember exactly what he said on the topic, so much of this is my own words/logic, probably heavily influenced by what he has said on the topic.

 Prusiks can make you a lot slower on the abseil and have the potential to jam up.
 While descending down a clean wall or snow slope, you will go a lot faster without a prusik.
-In the extremely unlikely chance that you let go of the rope in this scenario, you'll go for a slide and hit the knots on the end of your rope and be fine (if you're anchor's bomber).
+In the extremely unlikely chance that you let go of the rope in this scenario, you'll go for a slide and hit the knots on the end of your rope and be fine (if your anchor is good).

 For the person coming down second, a fireman's belay is a much better option than a prusik, it costs no time, no speed, and offers a similar level of safety without the fuss.
 I always